zyinghua/faceswap-diffusion/README.md

-# Repo for face swapping based on ControlNet and IP-Adapter
+# Code Repo for DiffReFace: Exploring Adaptation of Small-Scale Pre-trained Diffusion Models for Face Swapping

 ## Environment setup:
 Create a conda environment: